+IV.
 Cause for Concern: Looking Ahead

-The current political climate and lack of accountability from social media platforms have worked hand in hand, creating outsized harm and establishing a significant cause for concern in the lead up to the 2024 election.
+The current political climate and lack of accountability from social media platforms have worked hand in hand, creating outsized harm and establishing a significant cause for concern for the 2024 election cycle.

-The small number of well-funded and well-organized proponents of bigotry and hate are having an outsized effect relative to their actual numbers.
-In a recent national survey, 80 percent or more of parents said that it was very or extremely important that their child be honest, ethical, hardworking, helpful to those in need, and accepting of people who are different from them.28 Similarly, 80 percent of parents want to protect the ability of young people to have access to information where they can learn about and understand different perspectives and help them grow into adults who can think for themselves.29
+In a recent national survey, 80 percent or more of parents said that it was very or extremely important that their child be honest, ethical, hardworking, helpful to those in need, and accepting of people who are different from them.
+Similarly, 80 percent of parents want to protect the ability of young people to have access to information where they can learn about and understand different perspectives and help them grow into adults who can think for themselves.

-Nonetheless, with the assistance of more than 160 local and national groups, campaigns to whitewash U.S. history and deny the rights of the LGBTQ+ community have turned hate into campaign platforms.30 Even with a small constituency, these groups have made considerable inroads in the halls of power.
+Nonetheless, the small number of well-funded and well-organized proponents of bigotry and hate are having an outsized effect relative to their actual numbers.
+With the assistance of more than 160 local and national groups, campaigns to whitewash U.S. history and deny the rights of the LGBTQ+ community have turned hate into campaign platforms.
+Even with a small constituency, these groups have made considerable inroads in the halls of power.

 Attacks on teaching about race and gender, and attacks on school diversity, equity, and inclusion efforts (so-called "bans on CRT"), led to a wave of legislation across state and federal legislatures.
 Since 2020, more than 350 pieces of so-called "anti-critical race theory" legislation have been introduced in legislatures across the country - and of those introduced, 33 have already been adopted.
-This effort is a backlash to the racial reckoning of 2020 when the murder of George Floyd and resulting movement for justice prompted long overdue attention to structural racism - including how U.S. history is being taught in schools.31 In 2022, 315 anti-LGBTQ+ bills were introduced in state legislatures across the country.
-Of these, 29 passed.
-Most of these bills targeted the transgender community, and especially transgender children.
+This effort is a backlash to the racial reckoning of 2020 when the murder of George Floyd and resulting movement for justice prompted long overdue attention to structural racism - including how U.S. history is being taught in schools.